 Taking inspiration from the Willy Wonka quote “Come with me, and you’ll be in a world of pure imagination,” designer Jolene Carlier sketched out a series of fantasy objects, focusing on color and shape.
 The retro-looking drawings depict strange objects of indeterminate functions, seeming like they could do any number of things.
 From one of those drawings ultimately came a real-life appliance with an actual purpose: the popcorn monsoon.

-The machine sends popped corn flinging through a transparent cylindrical chute, putting it on display as the hot air turns it inside-out before it lands in a butter-yellow vessel.
+The aptly named machine sends popped corn flinging through a transparent cylindrical chute, putting it on display as the hot air turns it inside-out before it lands in a rather small butter-yellow vessel.
+Be careful not to overfill this goofy modern kitchen gadget with kernels, though, or you’ll end up with a flurry of popcorn flying through the air.
+The whole process is playful and fun, and this modern popcorn machine looks cool enough to leave out on your counter full time.

 “Starting with shape and color make a design process playful, later on a surprising yet suitable function can be found.
-As an example of this process, one drawing was translated into a popcorn machine,” says Carlier.
+As an example of this process, one drawing was translated into a popcorn machine,” says the Dutch designer.
 “Like any other functional product it had to be conceptualized and constructively thought through.”